A journey in the lands of the Mighty Tatras. Clans of corrupt lords, vile beasts and mischievous spirits strive for domination.

 Place the Ruler's location hex tile (right of the Battle board) face up.
 If there are any Alliance tiles on the track, remove them and their position tiles.

-If a Stronghold is built in this area, do not draw position tiles.
-All enemy units are start the Ruler's location.
+is built in this area, do not draw position tiles.
+All enemy units start at the Ruler's location.

 Place or flip the coin on the area on the ally side (white background) of a suit you have on your hand.
 When you won a battle in a stronghold, remove the stronghold tile from the area.
 Take a Battle bonus tile from the bag.
 Place it on any of the four Battle/Alliance tile bonus spaces your player board.
 This bonus tile is now active for the remainder of the game.

-If there are more than four tiles, you may place the tile on top of a current tile.
+If there are more than four tiles, you may place the tile on top of a current tile or discard it.

-If you lose the battle or when the battle ends undecided, immediately move your band out of the Ruler's area to any adjacent area.
+If you lose the battle or when the battle ends undecided/you retreat, immediately move your band out of the Ruler's area to any adjacent area.
 If possible, place a stronghold tile for this area on one of the two spaces on the tatra map next to this area's faction coin.

 Place the four Battle tiles at the bottom of their stack in the order they appeared (last tile at the very bottom).

-When you are in an enemy area (coin with black background), you can choose to negotiate an alliance.
+When you are in an enemy area (coin with dark background), you can choose to negotiate an alliance.
 Alliance Tiles

 are used to negotiate with the Area ruler’s government.
 Destroying farms and fisheries causes enemies to have less demands (one tile less).